 Gift Certificates are not refundable

 How do I get to your Fisherman’s Wharf or Golden Gate Park location by San Francisco Public Transit?

 By Cable Car: The Powell / Hyde Cable Car and the Powell / Mason Cable Car both end near our facility.
 Plan ahead- Lines to board the Cable Car from downtown San Francisco can be as much as a 2 hour wait during the Summer.

 By Bus: Use this handy SFMTA Planner to get to the Wharf by Bus .
 SFMTA to Fisherman’s Wharf

 BART to city then to Wharf: Take BART to the Embarcadero Station.
 Go upstairs and cross the street to the Ferry Building.
 In front of the Ferry Building, take the MUNI F Line Street Car to the last stop in Fisherman’s Wharf.
-Our 417 Beach Street Segway Tour Wharf location is 2 blocks East from last F Line stop.
-The Alcatraz Combo Segway tour start location is 2 blocks west at 757 Beach Street.
+Our 757 Beach Street Segway Tour Wharf location is 2 blocks West from last F Line stop.
 Plan ahead – The F Line experiences rider delays during the summer months due to full street cars.

 Getting to Golden Gate Park Location: